Meet the Staff

 Matthew Bell was born in El Paso, TX and traces his faith journey back to his growing up years in the Southwest.
 After graduating from New Mexico State University, he pursued and received a Masters in Computer Science from the University of Pittsburgh.
 Having sensed a strong call to pastoral ministry, Matthew attended Pittsburgh Theological Seminary, graduating in 2006 with his Masters in Divinity.
 In 2007, he began PhD studies in Historical Theology at Durham University in England and has recently completed his PhD program.
-As part of his yoked call Matthew “tent-makes” by teaching at Gonzaga University in the Computer Science and Religious Studies departments.
+As part of his call, Matthew "tent-makes" by teaching at Whitworth University in the Computer Science department.
 Besides these formal dimensions of his vocation, Matt also is an avid homebrewer and likes playing role-playing games.

 Alyssa Bell grew up in Spokane, WA.
 After graduating from Whitworth University with degrees in Theology and Church Music, Alyssa worked for several years as the Director of Music at a church on the West Coast of Washington.
 Alyssa began her seminary work at Fuller Northwest in Seattle and then transferred to Pittsburgh Theological Seminary in 2009 to finish her Masters in Divinity.
 In 2008 she met and wowed her husband, Matthew, who she then married in July of 2009.
 Two years later, God blessed them with a precious daughter, Theresa Joy, who Alyssa raises in partnership with Matthew with a gusto and panache to match the wee bairn’s enthusiasm for life.
 In addition to embracing these disciplined blessings, Alyssa is an occasional composer and inspires her otherwise nerdy husband towards a healthier, active lifestyle.